Results of the Finnish Photonics Research Survey are out

 A recent survey commissioned by PREIN conducted in order to map out the different research areas and future needs of the research ecosystem highlights the overall positive impact of PREIN.
 The survey was conducted by an external company, Boost Brothers and directed to researchers in photonics in Finnish research institutions and universities.
 It received 110 responses and the response rate was approximately 25%.
 Approximately 60 % of the respondents were associated with the PREIN flagship.

-Most of the respondents worked in experimental or applied, the distribution being similar with PREIN members and non-members.
-Key research thematic in Finland include material science, light sources and optical sensing.
+Most of the respondents worked in experimental or applied research, the distribution being similar with PREIN members and non-members.
+Key research thematic areas include material science, light sources and optical sensing.
 Photonics was also highlighted to play an important role in the education programs of the respondents’ institutions.

 One of the main concerns for the respondent is the lack of knowledge on photonics among the general public and therefore the promotion of photonics in national media an outreach to the general public are seen as important actions to be undertaken.